 There are several other things worth knowing about a PAC Code:

 - It’s impossible to swap the phone number on two accounts.
-When porting a phone number into a mobile network, the original number on that network will be lost.
-It isn’t possible to swap the phone number between two accounts or mobile networks.
+When porting your phone number in to a mobile network, the original number assigned to you by that mobile network will be lost.
+It isn’t possible to swap the phone number between two accounts or two mobile networks.

 - You can’t transfer a phone number that has already been lost.
-For instance, if you’ve already cancelled your contract or if your phone number has expired due to inactivity on Pay As You Go, the phone number will have already been lost and can no longer be transferred elsewhere.
+For instance, if you’ve already cancelled your contract, or if your phone number has expired due to inactivity on Pay As You Go.
+In both of the cases, the phone number will have already been lost and can therefore no longer be transferred elsewhere.

-- You can transfer ownership of a phone number with a PAC Code.
-When using a PAC Code, there is no check with regards to the account holder name on your old and new accounts.
-You can therefore transfer a phone number to someone else’s account (e.g. giving it to friends or family).
-Please be aware of the possible privacy implications when choosing to do this, as someone else will now have access to your incoming phone calls and text messages.
+- You can transfer ownership of a phone number using a PAC Code.
+When using a PAC Code, there is no check with regards to the account holder’s name on your old and new accounts.
+You can therefore transfer a phone number to somebody else’s account (e.g. giving it to a friend or family member).
+Please be aware of the possible privacy implications when choosing to do this, as someone else may now have access to your incoming phone calls and text messages.

 - Businesses can transfer up to 25 numbers using a PAC Code.
 Small businesses can use a PAC Code to transfer up to 25 phone numbers from one mobile network to another.
-Larger businesses wanting to transfer more than 25 phone numbers should contact their network for full details on the process to follow.
+Larger businesses wanting to transfer more than 25 phone numbers should contact their mobile network.

 - A different system exists for transferring landline phone numbers.
 PAC Codes can only be used to transfer mobile phone numbers in the UK (these are UK phone numbers beginning with 07).
 If you wish to transfer a landline phone number (beginning with 01 or 02), you should contact your landline phone provider to find out how to do this (e.g. BT, TalkTalk, Sky or Virgin).